mahmoudramy84/edu-house/README.md

 - **Course Management**: View, add, edit, and delete courses.
 - **Lesson Integration**: Each course includes a series of lessons, which can contain videos and other resources.
 - **Track Navigation**: Structured learning paths that guide students through related courses.
+- **CI/CD Integration**: Automated testing, building, and deployment using GitHub Actions.
+- **Containerization**: Docker used for packaging the application, ensuring consistency across environments.
+- **Infrastructure as Code**: AWS deployment and server management handled via Ansible.

 ## Tech Stack